 Tanizaki’s novel Kagi is completely unfilmable.
 It consists entirely of the diary entries of a husband and wife, revealing their thoughts.
 We can only infer their motives and the events of their lives.
 The short novel is billiantly subtle, and its character development is completely believable.
 Probably the only way to turn the book into a script is to draw up maybe half a page of notes on the basic ideas in the book, and put everything aside.
 Then, a year or so later, go back only to the half-page of notes, and write a new story based on those ideas.

 Now, the better a work is, the more difficult it is to describe.
 I’ve been thinking for years how to summarize this film, and I’m still in the dark.
-But I guess I can say that it is a parable about the virtue of jealousy—and about a loving marriage that never reaches satisfaction until immediately before death.
+But I guess I can say that it is a parable about the virtue of jealousy — and about a loving marriage that never reaches full satisfaction until immediately before death.
 It’s lovely, lyrical, and often very funny.
 Frank Finlay and Stefania Sandrelli obviously enjoyed their rôles as hoteliers who don’t truly discover each other until after about twenty years of marriage, when, in his effort to break down his wife’s conventional modesty, Nino instigates Teresa’s sexual interest in their daughter’s fiancé.
-The Key is the most emotionally complex film I’ve ever run across—and the most intricately scripted, designed, and directed.
+The Key is the most emotionally complex film I’ve ever run across — and the most intricately scripted, designed, and directed.
 (After all, Brass had 18 years to contemplate these ideas and continually rewrite the script.)
 The result is a film that goes beyond being profoundly heart-rending.
 Almost as amazing as the film itself was the audience reaction.
 Because about ten minutes of the film feature Stefania Sandrelli in the nude, the movie was a sensational hit.
 For that same reason film intellectuals ceased to champion Brass.
 Go figure.
-Rent it, and see it several times over.
+Watch it several times over.
 Watch for Brass’s amusing cameo as the father confessor.
 The film improves with each viewing, and it ages well.
-Mondo Video’s copy is the original half-English/half-Italian version.
-Well, not exactly.
-Much of the film was shot in English, but a few of the Italian scenes were dubbed into English.
-I’m not sure why.

 Gustav Klimt, Idylle